adamus1red/tripping-octo-adventure/_posts/2013-11-21-copyright.md

 author: Adam McGhie
 ---

 The BitTorrent protocol, designed by Bram Cohen.
-This protocol allows people to share data via a peer-to-peer network; this means that it is a decentralised network with no master control server to slow down the network.
+This protocol allows people to share data via a peer-to-peer network.
+This means that it is a decentralised network with no master control server to slow down the network.
 Due to this all downloaders are uploaders design it is very, very difficult to stop the spread of a file once it hits the BitTorrent Swarm.
 BitTorrent was not designed with copyright infringement in mind it was written to simply provide a highly efficient method of transferring large files over a pre-broadband internet.

 Today BitTorrent is estimated to have more users active than [Netflix and Hulu combined](http://www.fastcompany.com/1714001/bittorrent-has-more-users-netflix-and-hulu-combined-and-doubled) and uses between 3.35% to 60% (depending on source) of total [internet bandwidth usage](http://researchcenter.paloaltonetworks.com/app-usage-risk-report-visualization/#) at [9567 Petabytes a month](http://www.netnames.com/Sizing_the_piracy_universe).
 With several private torrent sites registering hundreds if not thousands of petabytes of data from torrents on their sites alone.